Background

 The purpose of this project was to design a fully-automated machine for fretting electric guitar necks.

-Guitar fretting is a precise, multi-step process which includes milling 24 fret slots, pressing fret wire into the slots, cutting the fret wire, and finishing each fret so it sits flush to the neck.
+Guitar fretting is a precise, multi-step process which includes milling 24 fret slots, pressing fret wire into the slots, cutting the fret wire, and finishing the ends of each fret so they sit flush with the neck profile

 Problem Statement